azadbolour/eagerwords.com/scala-server/README.md

-# Scala Implementation of the Eager Words Game Server
+# Scala Implementation of the EagerWords Game Server

 ## Modules